Is grilling lettuce a thing?

 - 2 tsp granulated garlic or garlic powder

-- ½ cup of fresh grated Romano cheese (any hard grated cheese could be used like Asiago or parmesian)
+- ½ cup Romano cheese fresh grated (Any hard grated cheese could be used like Asiago or Parmesan)

 - Remove the leafy outer leaves of each head of romaine

 - Rinse the heads under cold water

 - Place flat side down and drizzle with olive oil and dust with granulated garlic, salt and black pepper